 Fuel Cell is an important chemistry concept in Science & Technology, which is a part of the General Studies Paper-3 in the UPSC Syllabus.
 In this article, one can learn about the types and working of fuel cells.
 We have also mentioned topics that are related to Fuel Cells for the UPSC Exam.

 | Current Affairs is an integral part of the IAS exams if not one of the most tricky.
 Visit the page to stay ahead of the competition.

 Strengthen your preparation for the UPSC exam by checking the following links:

 What is a Fuel cell?

-A fuel cell is a device which produces electric energy, through a chemical reaction.
+A fuel cell is a device that produces electric energy, through a chemical reaction.

-- Fuel cells use a positively charged ion (Hydrogen) and an oxidising agent (oxygen).
+- Fuel cells use a positively charged ion (Hydrogen) and an oxidizing agent (oxygen).

 - There are many types of fuel cells, but they all consist of a cathode, an anode, and an electrolyte that allows positively charged (hydrogen) ions to move between the two sides of the fuel cell.

-- They differ from batteries as they (fuel cells) require the continuous supply of fuel.
+- They differ from batteries as they (fuel cells) require a continuous supply of fuel.

 - Both batteries and fuel cells produce direct current (D.C).